spiritmoney/spiritmoney/README.md

 - 👋 Hi, I’m @spiritmoney
 - 👀 I’m interested in Learning new codes and building new projects
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on several projects
 - 📫 How to reach me ...

 <!---